MylesBartlett/phd-thesis/corrections-checklist.md

   function has been clarified in the main text.
 A note on the instance-wise and bag-wise objectives having theoretically- but not empirically-equivalent solutions (as adverted to by the external examiner) has been added.

+  (p.119) The caption of Fig. 5.1 has been greatly expanded to now contain summaries of the two calipers and explanation of the red crosses (denoting exclusion from the candidate pool) added over the course of the pipeline.
+Readers in search of more details regarding the calipers and their motivation are referred to the RealPatch paper introducing them.

+  (p.54) A reference to the Appendix providing (preliminary) empirical evidence of the hypothesis of increased OOD-robustness has been included here (together with some rephrasing).